It’s winter vegetable harvest time, and we hope to make it a holiday tradition.

 Since all of our greens are thriving, we have elected to use a “cut and come back for more” method of harvesting so we can continue to enjoy the bounty.
 This week, we took home a whole bunch of arugula, chard, spinach and some turnip greens.
 When harvesting each of these, we carefully selected leaves for taste and made sure to cut above the growing point of each plant, so more leaves will be ready to harvest in just a few short weeks.

 The growing point of leafy green vegetables such as chard, arugula, spinach and turnip greens is easily visible.
 It is the point where the newest leaves are emerging.
 At the growing point, you will observe small leaves, generally at the center of the plant, just beginning to grow.
 This particular part of the plant is identified as the shoot apical meristem, which gives rise to leaves and eventually flowers.
-Since we want to encourage our plants to keep producing leaves, we are very careful to not damage this growing point so we can keep enjoying fresh salads!
+Since we want to encourage our plants to keep producing leaves, we are very careful not to damage this growing point so we can keep enjoying fresh salads!
 If we were to accidentally remove the growing point of any of these plants, the leaves we just harvested were attached at the base of their stems.
 The really wonderful thing about all of these greens is that the more you harvest, the more they produce.

 Arugula is a member of the Brassica family and its distinct spicy flavor, also described by some as bitter or peppery, comes from the chemical Glucosinolate.
 As home garden arugula varieties mature, the leaves develop a more pungent flavor, which is why many who prefer a mild flavor continually harvest arugula when it’s leaves are small.
 Arugula can withstand heavy harvesting, and a gardener can take up to 1/3 of its foliage in one cutting.
 It also grows quickly, and can be ready to harvest in just a couple of short weeks.
 This spicy green contains high amounts of vitamins A, C and Potassium and grows wonderfully in the Growing Dome no matter what the season.